National Association of Science Writers

-The National Association of Science Writers (NASW) was created in 1934 by a dozen science journalists and reporters in New York City.
-The aim of the organization was to improve the craft of science journalism and to promote good science reportage.
+The National Association of Science Writers (NASW) was created in 1934 by science journalists and reporters.
+The mission of NASW is "to improve the craft of science journalism and to promote good science reportage".
+It has been called, "the nation's oldest and largest professional association for science writers".

+History

 In June 1934, John J. O'Neill, William L. Laurence, Howard W. Blakeslee, Gobind Behari Lal and David Dietz formed NASW as a press association with Dietz as its president.

-Several others joined the association.
+At a mid-September Cleveland meeting, additional charter members, including staff members of newspapers, were F. B. Coulton, Watson Davis, Victor Henderson, Thomas R. Henry, Waldemar Kaempffert, and Robert D. Potter.
+The original purpose of NASW was "to foster the dissemination of accurate scientific knowledge by the press".

+In December 1934, NASW journalists interviewed Albert Einstein, as reported by the Times Union:

+NASW was awarded the Clement Cleveland medal of the American Society for the Control of Cancer in 1938, "for their work in writing about cancer".

 The NASW incorporated in 1955, pledging itself to "foster the dissemination of accurate information regarding science through all media normally devoted to informing the public".
 Leaders of the NASW have been freelance and staff reporters for a majority of US newspapers, wire services, magazines, and broadcasters.

-As of September 29, 2007, the organization reported having 2,549 members and claimed to be the largest organization of science writers in the world.